Religious Education at Cale Green Primary School

 We regularly incorporate first hand experiences into the teaching and learning of RE.
 Children have the opportunity to visit churches, Manchester Cathedral, mosques and the Manchester Jewish museum.
 Children enjoy taking part in the Easter Trail and participating in the Christmas Tree Festival at St. George’s Church.

-Visitors invited into school include The Bible Encounter Trust, Christians in School, and staff from the Ethnic Diversity Service.
+Visitors invited into school include the Bible Encounter Trust, Christians in School, Diwali dane workshops and staff from the Ethnic Diversity Service.

-Whole school celebrations include harvest festival, Nativity plays, Carol Service, Easter Assembly and Eid celebrations.
+Whole school celebrations include harvest festival, Nativity plays, Diwali, Carol Services, Easter Assembly and Eid celebrations.

 Whilst the Agreed Syllabus focuses mainly on Christianity, Judaism and Islam, we also look at other faiths – especially at times of celebration such as Diwali and Chinese New Year.
 Where possible we relate these to the experiences of the children.